Affine Hecke algebras for Langlands parameters: Introduction

-To parametrize the irreducible representations of these algebras we use some elements of the Lie algebras of the involved algebraic groups.
-Let $\sigma_0 \in \mf g$ be semisimple and $y \in Z_{\mf g}(\sigma_0)$ be nilpotent.
+To parametrize the irreducible representations of the above algebras we use some elements of the Lie algebras of the involved algebraic groups.
+Let $\sigma_0 \in \mf g$ be semisimple and $y \in \rZ_{\mf g}(\sigma_0)$ be nilpotent.
 We decompose them along \eqref{eq:0.6}:

-Choose algebraic homomorphisms $\gamma_j : \SL_2 (\C) \to G_j$ with d$\gamma_j \matje{0}{1}{0}{0} = y_j$.
+Choose algebraic homomorphisms $\gamma_j \colon\SL_2 (\C) \to \rZ_{G_j}(\sigma_{0,j})$ with d$\gamma_j \matje{0}{1}{0}{0} = y_j$.
 Given $\vec{r} \in \C^d$, we write $\sigma_j = \sigma_{0,j} + \textup{d}\gamma_j \matje{r_j}{0}{0}{-r_j}$ and

 Notice that $[\sigma,y_j] = [\sigma_j,y_j] = 2 r_j y_j$.
 Let us recall the construction of the standard modules from \cite{Lus3,AMS2}.
 We need the groups

 and the varieties

 The local systems $\cE_j, \cE$ and $q\cE$ give rise to local systems $\dot{\cE_j}, \dot{\cE}$ and $\dot{q\cE}$ on $\mc P_{y_j}, \mc P_y^\circ$ and $\mc P_y$, respectively.
 The groups $M_j (y_j), \vec{M^\circ}(y)$ and $\vec{M}(y)$ act naturally on, respectively, $(\mc P_{y_j},\dot{\mc E_j}), (\mc P_y^\circ, \dot{\mc E})$ and $(\mc P_y, \dot{q\cE})$.
 With the method from \cite{Lus3} and \cite[\S 3.1]{AMS2} we can define an action of $\mh H (G,M,q\cE,\vec{\mb r}) \times \vec{M}(y)$ on the equivariant homology $H_*^{\vec{M}(y)^\circ} (\mc P_y,\dot{q\cE})$, and similarly for $H_*^{\vec{M^\circ}(y)^\circ} (\mc P_y^\circ,\dot{\cE})$ and $H_*^{M_j(y)^\circ} (\mc P_{y_j},\dot{\cE_j})$.
 As in \cite{Lus3} we build